siliconshells/langchain_RAG/README.md

 ### The Indexing Process
 ![Abstract tech background](images/indexing.png)
-A crawler crawls my website to get all the loadable links.
+A crawler crawls my website to get all loadable links.
 Then the contents of the links are loaded and chunked for easier processing by the models.
 Embedding are created from the chunks and stored in Pinecone for later retrieval.

 ### Try asking
 1. “What projects are on his website?”